swsnu/bd2017/hw3/README.md

 * `voxceleb-abridged-samples.tar.gz`
   * URL (download with any data transfer tool like `curl`) : [`https://s3.ap-northeast-2.amazonaws.com/snu-bd2017-hw3/voxceleb-abridged-samples.tar.gz`](https://s3.ap-northeast-2.amazonaws.com/snu-bd2017-hw3/voxceleb-abridged-samples.tar.gz)
-  * 150 sample wav files (3 per speaker) that you can play and listen to, and their corresponding spectograms.
+  * 150 sample wav files (3 per speaker, all 3.015 seconds long, 16kHz) that you can play and listen to, and their corresponding spectograms.
   * About 93MB.
   * For example,
 ```